coleslaw-org/coleslaw/docs/themes.md

 to use.
 However it does require some knowledge of HTML, CSS, and how coleslaw processes content.

-To understand how coleslaw processes a blog, a look at the [overview][ovr] documentation may prove useful.
+To understand how coleslaw processes a blog, a look at the [overview][ovr] and [hacking][hck] documentation may prove useful.
 This document will focus mainly on the template engine and how you can influence the resulting HTML.

 **NOTE**: Themes are not able to change the generated file names or the generated file structure on disk.
 They can change the resulting HTML, nothing more.